iammeaticus/web-transfer-api-samples/README.md

 that may be present in your code.

 # Changes
+### Transfer API v2.5.7 - September 23, 2017
+* Resolve an issue with Safari 10 not launching the Signiant app

 ### Transfer API v2.5 - January 2016
 * Drag and drop is now supported with the drag and drop widget.
 Improved error handling when the browser cannot communicate with the app.